polaris-gslb/polaris-gslb/README.md

     * TCP
         * Connect to a specific port number
         * Send string
-        * Match regular expression in a response
+        * Match regular expression in response
     * HTTP/S
         * Port number to use
         * SSL